-In other words, economic freedom is valuable as an end itself.
-But just as important is that, with its 10 freedoms interacting with and complementing each other, economic freedom is also about a multidimensional process of achieving economic progress.
+As a vital element of human dignity, autonomy, and personal empowerment, economic freedom is valuable as an end itself.
+But just as important is the fact that economic freedom is the key to achieving the broad-based economic dynamism that ensures lasting inclusive growth and increased prosperity for society as a whole.
 As Hayek foresaw decades ago, "the guiding principle in any attempt to create a world of free men must be this: a policy of freedom for the individual is the only truly progressive policy."